Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Experimental Setup

 \subsection{Data}

-\paragraph{Evaluation Benchmarks} We evaluate baselines and our method on the Berkeley Function Calling Leaderboard (BFCL) V4~\cite{bfcl} and $\tau^2$-bench~\cite{tau2-bench}.
-The former tests various aspects of tool calling for agents comprehensively and the latter evaluates interactive tool calling in three realistic scenarios.
+\paragraph{Evaluation Benchmarks} We evaluate baselines and our method on the Berkeley Function Calling Leaderboard (BFCL) V4~\cite{bfcl} (we focus on two single-turn subsets ``Non-Live'' and ``Live'', and one multi-turn subset ``Multi-Turn'') and $\tau^2$-bench~\cite{tau2-bench}.
+The former tests general tool calling and the latter evaluates interactive tool calling in three realistic scenarios (``Airline'', ``Retail'', and ``Telecom'').
+Due to a limited budget, in our analytical experiments, we evaluate with BFCL V4 only.

 \paragraph{Tool Repository} We instantiate our tool repository $\mathcal{F}$ using the tools collected by ToolBench~\cite{toolllm}, which are representational state transfer (REST) APIs gathered from RapidAPI\footnote{https://rapidapi.com/hub} with detailed descriptions, spanning 49 diverse categories like social media, e-commerce, and weather.
-Besides this tool repository, we do not need any specific data for training.
+Details of data preprocessing are in Appendix~\ref{app:tool}.